Brightspace/react-valence-ui-fileviewer/README.md

 ## Parameters
 FileViewer has the following parameters:

-`progressCallback` Takes a callback function, which should accept a decimal, indicating the percentage loaded out of 100.
-May or may not be accurate.
+`progressCallback` Takes a callback function, which should accept 2 parameters, the first reflecting the progress, and the second reflecting the accuracy of the progress value.

+* progress: A number between 0 and 100 indicating the percentage loaded.
+* accuracy: The accuracy of the returned progress value, currently we choose between two options:
+	* `certain`: indicates that progress will be a number between 0 and 100
+	* `guessing`: indicates that progress will be a number between 0 and 100, and that the progress may not be accurate
+	* `none`: indicates that it will only pass in progress values of 0 or 100

 ## Contributing
 Contributions are welcome, please submit a pull request!